open/close all folders

 - In Norman Spinrad's Riding The Torch, the remains of the human race in its entirety had to leave Earth after a nuclear cataclysm, flying Bussard ramjet ships ("torchships") in search of a habitable planet.
 Slowly they use the resources gained from the void by Bussard engines to develop an entire civilization under the guise of an ever expanding fleet of torchships.

-- Bernard Werber's "Le papillon des étoiles" focuses on a generation that, over time, forgets its original purpose and origin.
+- Bernard Werber's "Le papillon des étoiles" (in English, Star Butterfly) focuses on a generation ship that, over time, forgets its original purpose and origin.
 The generations eventually rediscover violence and weapons, civilization devolves into a middle age-esque tyranny until, by the time the ship reaches its destination, only 5 people are alive on the ship, and only 2 manage to leave it safely.

 - The title vessel in Rendezvous with Rama superficially appears to be failed example of these in the original novel as there are no apparent inhabitants in the vessel.
 The characters speculate that all of its inhabitants died off during the vessel's hundred-thousand journey through space, leaving some pre-programmed robot systems in operation, although the robots are biological in nature and are created denovo whenever needed and recycled when not needed so there is no reason to believe the 'inhabitants' are not also made-on-demand.
-The sequels provide a different and much less satisfying explanation for its existence.
+The sequels reveal that they aren't intended to be generation ships (as they can accelerate to relativistic speeds) for travel but are merely prowling the cosmos to find the perfect life forms.

-- Orphans Of The Sky by Robert A. Heinlein has a massive generation ship whose inhabitants have forgotten their origins and fallen into barbarism, yet the ship still functions after centuries of neglect (albeit with an assist from Cargo Cult maintenance procedures).
+- Orphans Of The Sky has the massive generation ship Vanguard whose inhabitants have forgotten their origins and fallen into barbarism, yet the ship still functions after centuries of neglect (albeit with an assist from Cargo Cult maintenance procedures).
 Guess they don't make them like they will have used to.

-- The New Frontiers in Methuselahs Children was a Generation Ship which was later upgraded with a FTL Drive.
+- The New Frontiers in Methuselah's Children was a Generation Ship which was later upgraded with a FTL Drive.
+It was in fact a sister ship of the Vanguard.

 - The Galactic Whirlpool is set in the Star Trek Expanded Universe, where the Enterprise discovers a generation ship launched just before the Last World War, whose inhabitants have— surprise surprise —forgotten their origins and descended into barbarism.

-- The most extreme example — in Larry Niven's Ringworld, the Fleet of Worlds is the Puppeteers' entire planetary system converted into a generation ship to flee the galaxy.
+- The most extreme example — in Ringworld, the Fleet of Worlds is the Puppeteers' entire planetary system converted into a generation ship to flee the galaxy.

 - Second Genesis has a Living Ship called Yggdrasil that takes a journey between galaxies; it would normally be called a generation ship, except its inhabitants have discovered immortality, and so a few centuries of relativistic travel is not much of a burden.

-- Rob Grant's Colony deconstructs this somewhat.
+- Rob Grant's Colony.
 Various systems go wrong (notably the eugenics program determining who is allowed to mate with whom, and the career-allocation system), so the later generations are hopelessly inbred, illiterate and unqualified for their jobs.

 - The planet Martine was settled by one of these in Crest of the Stars and the Abh's original home was one as well before they cracked the FTL issue.

 - Generation ships (called longliners) are used to carry messages and trade between planets in Frederik Pohl and C. M. Kornbluth's Search the Sky.
-They're pretty horrid: while they don't quite forget their mission, the people on board end up suffering fairly severe mental retardation (it's not too clear why, possibly a lack of intellectual stimulation?), and they're kept from overpopulation by massive infanticide.
+They're pretty horrid: while they don't quite forget their mission, the people on board end up suffering mental retardation (it's not too clear why, possibly inbreeding or a lack of intellectual stimulation?), and they're kept from overpopulation by massive infanticide.
 But every place in that book is in horrible shape: it's a horribly Darker and Edgier world before it was popular.
-The longliners appear to use liquid fuel rockets, which is what the Saturn V rockets used; in 1970, with a millionth of the distance a Longliner travels.

 - In Brian Aldiss' Non-Stop: A plague on a generation ship reduces the passengers to barbarism: they lose all idea of who they are or even what a spaceship is.
 The bioengineered plants go into overdrive, turning the ship into a jungle, increasing the sense of obscuration and isolation.
 The reader's first clue as to what's going on is when the jungle turns out to have bulkheads.